Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_client_set_cmd_reply_received_cb(g_client_h, server_name, playback_action, &request_id);
    ```

-3. Send the command to the server using the corresponding `mc_client_send_XXX_cmd()`.
+3. Send the command to the server using the corresponding `mc_client_send_XXX_cmd()` function.
 Use the server name retrieved in the previous step to identify the server.

    For example, to send a playback action change command to the server, use the `mc_client_send_playback_action_cmd()` with the new action defined in the third parameter: